RebelliousRi/Portfolio/README.md

 # Portfolio
-This is a coding portfolio containing every program I have created, showcase my skillset journey.
+This is a coding portfolio containing every program I have created, showcasing my skillset journey.